ppy/osu-wiki/news/2025/2025-11-17-resurrection-cup-2025-results.md

 ![](/wiki/shared/news/2025-11-17-resurrection-cup-2025-results/niqht.jpg)

-With all those custom maps, someone has to make sure they are all of great quality and spectacular to experience even as a player, not just from an artistic perspective which mappers tend to have. [niqht](https://osu.ppy.sh/users/14390731) is one of the playtesters who helped achieve this.
+With all those custom maps, someone has to make sure they are all of great quality and spectacular to experience even as a player, not just from an artistic perspective which mappers tend to have. ::niqht::{ user-id=14390731 } is one of the playtesters who helped achieve this.

 ---